cheito70/myFaveFlixes6-client/README.md

 # Endpoints
 # Get A List of Movies

+# Get Details About a Single Movie

+# Get Info About a Specific Genre

+# Get Info About a Specific Director by Name

+# Get a List of All Users

+# Get a User by Username

+# Add a New User

+# Delete a Current User

+# Update a Current User

 Techstack (on the client side): REACT, HTML, CSS, SCSS.
 JS, and JSX .
 Using Parcel as the transpiler.

 Using REACT to render various components described in the index.jsx file.